golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 5. First client library will be implemented together with GAP-10.
 Details:

     * An async python library
-    * A standalone part of `yapapi`
+    * A standalone part of the `yapapi`
     * A "general" client library, i.e.

-      * Should implement no logic related in any way to "provider benchmarks"
+      * Should implement no logic directly referencing "provider benchmarks"
       * Sufficiently similiar APIs should work out of the box
-      * Easy to extend (e.g. it should be obvious what changes are necessary for GAP-XX)
+      * Easy to extend (e.g. it should be obvious what changes are necessary for GAP-XX (Golem Stats))

 ## Rationale

-[TODO]
+Basic rationale is included in the `Motivation` section.
+It might be extended here after the initial discussions & acceptance.

 ## Backwards Compatibility